-When I was visiting a church for the first time, I asked the greeter where I could find a restroom.
-She asked, in a friendly voice, would I prefer the men’s room, the women’s room, or the gender-neutral restroom?
-This told me immediately that this church was ready and welcoming of transgender and gender non-conforming visitors.
-I guessed—correctly, as it turns out—that they were a congregation that included LGBTQ people and had done their homework in preparing their greeters.
+When Janet was visiting a church for the first time, they asked the greeter where they could find a restroom.
+The greeter responded by asking, in a friendly voice, if Janet would prefer the men’s room, the women’s room, or the gender-neutral restroom.
+This told Janet immediately that this church was ready and welcoming of transgender and gender non-conforming visitors.
+Janet guessed—correctly, as it turned out—that this were a congregation that included LGBTQ people and had done their homework in preparing their greeters.

 The impression that you make on a newcomer in just the first few minutes can determine whether they will return to your congregation.
 In preparing those who stand at the door and greet those coming to worship or an event, have you considered how they will welcome LGBTQ people?
 Here are a few thoughts:

 - Some LGBTQ people—especially those who have been rejected by a community of faith before—may come in the door worrying that they will be sent away and condemned.
 They may joke about causing a bolt of lightening to hit the building or look for signs of unwelcome.
 Being clear that all people are welcome is key!
 It is important for these folks to see a visible sign of acceptance—like rainbow flags or clearly labelled posters or brochures—so that they know they are in a welcoming community.